lwsjs/local-web-server/README.md

 # local-web-server

-The modular development web server for productive front-end and full-stack engineers.
+The modular web server for productive full-stack development.

 Use this tool to:

-* Help build a web application using any architecture (static website, Single Page Application with client-side rendering, dynamic app with server-side rendering, Progressive Web App etc.)
+* Build a static website, dynamic website with server-side rendering, Single Page Application with client-side rendering, Progressive Web App etc. - any web application you like.
-* Prototype a web service (REST API, microservice, websocket server application etc)
+* Prototype a REST API, Microservice, websocket server or any other server-side application.

 ## Synopsis